clj-commons/etaoin/README.md

 (perform-actions driver keyboard-input)
 ```

 or use wrappers.
-First you need to create a virtual input devices
+First you need to create a virtual input devices, for example:

-for example

 ``` clojure
 (def keyboard (make-key-input))